finsberg/pulse/README.md

 ## Citing

-If you use code in your own research, please cite the [JOSS paper](https://joss.theoj.org/papers/10.21105/joss.01539)
+If you use `pulse` in your own research, please cite the [JOSS paper](https://joss.theoj.org/papers/10.21105/joss.01539)

 ```
 @article{pulse,